Dates

 Prerequisites

-Prior working knowledge of Design Compiler NXT is expected.
+Prior working knowledge of Design Compiler Graphical is expected.
 Superficial knowledge of ICC II placement is helpful.

 Fusion Compiler: Design Implementation (13 Hours)